 As we continue to execute on our strategy of expanding our product candidate pipeline, we may license or acquire new immune-modulating approaches with novel therapeutic potential.
-In January 2019, we acquired Helio Vision, Inc. ("Helio") and thereby obtained rights to ADX-2191, an intravitreal DHFR inhibitor (methotrexate) for the prevention of PVR, a serious sight-threatening retinal disease with no approved treatment, and PVRL, a rare cancer with no approved treatment.
+In January 2019, we acquired Helio Vision, Inc. (Helio) and thereby obtained rights to ADX-2191, a vitreous-compatible methotrexate formulation for the prevention of PVR, a serious sight-threatening retinal disease with no approved treatment, and for the treatment of PVRL, a rare cancer with no approved treatment.
 In addition, in December 2016, we in-licensed ADX-1612, which inhibits the protein chaperome, a mechanistically differentiated approach for the potential treatment of inflammatory diseases.
 In the future, we may enter into additional partnerships that facilitate the development and commercialization of our product candidates.